thruthesky/fireflutter/docs/push_notification.md

   );
 ```

-  - then it will get all user who has document in `user_settings` with
+If a post is created under categoryId `discussion`

-    - `{action:'postCreate', 'categoryId': '${post.categoryId}'}`
+  - This will get all users who has document like `/users/<my-uid>/user_settings/<document-id>{action:'postCreate', 'categoryId': 'discussion'}`
-  - And it send to those user who has the setting above
+  - And it send push message to those user who has the setting above